dietrichm/dotfiles/README.md

 composer.autoloader_path: %project_root%/dependencies/autoload.php
 ```

-## Linting VimL scripts
+## Linting source files

-Vimscript files can be linted using [Vint](https://github.com/Vimjas/vint).
+Vimscript files can be linted using [Vint](https://github.com/Vimjas/vint), while Lua files are linted using [Luacheck](https://github.com/luarocks/luacheck).

-To lint all VimL files, run `make lint-vim`.
+To lint all source files, run `make lint`.
+VimL or Lua files can be linted separately using `make lint-vim` or `make lint-lua`.

 ## License